acbart/python-sneks/docs/course_explanations.md

 # Learning Objectives

-Having successfully completed the course, students will be able to…
+Having successfully completed the course, students will be able to...

 1. Create simple programs that solve problems using Python.
 2. Interpret and debug a Python program using debugging techniques.